 To access our resources from off campus, start on our homepage to navigate to databases, articles, or other resources.
 You will be prompted to login with your UND username (usually firstname.lastname) and password.

 Note: You are unable to use a VPN while accessing resources through the library.

-Distance students and faculty can use our Interlibrary Loan service to get books mailed to them.
+Distance students and faculty can use our Interlibrary Loan service to get books mailed to them (Note: this service has been temporarily suspended due to the COVID-19 pandemic).
 We will contact you with any information or questions via your UND email account, so be sure to check your account often.
 Keep your Campus Connection contact information updated whenever your address or phone number changes, so we can send you the materials you're requesting in a timely manner.

 Students must be enrolled in at least 1 credit to access our resources and services.
 If you are working on an independent study, thesis, or dissertation, you'll need to register for continuing enrollment credit to retain library access.